linode/docs/docs/development/go/using-cobra/index.md

 }
 {{< /file >}}

-The name of the local command line flag that is associated with the `count` command is `number`, is created in the `init()` function and is accessed in the implementation of the `count` command.
+The name of the local command line flag that is associated with the `count` command is `number`.
+It is created in the `init()` function and is accessed in the implementation of the `count` command.
 The `count` flag has a default value of `10`.

 In the previous code you can also see how to access the `developer` flag that was defined in